This post was updated on January 18, 2023

 - Slide the canvas tarp down the railing and adjust the poly tarp if needed to match on the outside/below.
 Immediately back wipe excess stain on the section just completed that may have dripped on the floor using a brush or stain pads.

 - Wipe any drips on the completed railing section using a brush or stain pad and scan the area for missed spots.
 Apply a second coat if needed to the top of the railings with the brush/pad.
-Check over completed section for drips, missed spots, etc. before moving on to the next section of railings.
+Check over the completed section for drips, missed spots, etc. before moving on to the next section of railings.

 - Repeat steps 1-6 around the railings until you reach the opposite side.
 Check once more for drips or missed spots.